Arsenal lifts gloom with 3-1 win against Chelsea in EPL

 Saka found his way down the right and only he will know whether he meant it as a shot or a cross.
 But the ball confused Mendy and sailed over his head to bang in off the inside of the post in the 56th.

+When asked if he meant it as a shot, Saka simply said with a smile: “Of course man.”

 Chelsea showed spirit at the end, but it was too little, too late.
+Lampard said his players weren’t running and sprinting enough for large periods of the match.

+“Not a good enough first half, a better second half but it was too late by that point,” he said.
+“It was certainly a lethargic approach in the first half.”

+And the penalty miss from Jorginho energized the Arsenal defenders for the five minutes of injury time to see out the match.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports